-If neither of these options appeal to you, you can always buy a ready-made version at your local garden center or online.
-You’ll pay more for this option, but won’t have to go through the hassle of finding materials or investing the time to build it yourself.
+If neither of these options appeals to you, you can always buy a ready-made version at your local garden center or online.
+You’ll pay more for this option but won’t have to go through the hassle of finding materials or investing the time to build it yourself.

 3. Add a Greenhouse.
 For many gardeners, a greenhouse is the ultimate gardening dream.
 How great would it be to have a permanent year-round space to nurture and grow your favorite plants?
 As an added bonus, a well-designed greenhouse can serve as a beautiful focal point for your property, as well.